WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 These are some of the industry best practices:

 1. Rolling a dice might be the easiest way to get high entropy and randomness in numbers.
-You can also use the [diceware wordlists](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) to get something similar to your Bitcoin recovery words (Seed phrase).
+You can also use the [Diceware tutorial](/using-wasabi/WalletGeneration.md#create-strong-passwords-with-diceware) to get something similar to your Bitcoin recovery words (Seed phrase).
 Now you have a verbal password that was generated completely off-line with sufficient randomness.

 2. Flip through the pages of a book, stopping on an arbitrary page and pick up one word somewhere on that page.